Attacking RDP

 As shown in the example below, we are logged in as the user juurena (UserID = 2) who has Administrator privileges.
 Our goal is to hijack the user lewen (User ID = 4), who is also logged in via RDP.

-To successfully impersonate a user without their password, we need to have SYSTEM privileges and use the Microsoft tscon.exe binary that enables users to connect to another desktop session.
+To successfully impersonate a user without their password, we need to have SYSTEM privileges and use the Microsoft tscon.exearrow-up-right binary that enables users to connect to another desktop session.
 It works by specifying which SESSION ID (4 for the lewen session in our example) we would like to connect to which session name (rdp-tcp#13, which is our current session).
 So, for example, the following command will open a new console as the specified SESSION_ID within our current RDP session:

 To run the command, we can start the sessionhijack service :